keithhilen/api-accelerate/Readme.md

 ### Alternative Configuration Methods

-By default the server looks for configuration file __config.js__.
-However there are alternative methods.
-For example, the app can provide a configuration object itself, or pass a JSON string or file.
+By default, the server looks for configuration file __config.js__.
+However, there are alternative methods.
+For example, the app can provide a configuration object itself, or pass a JSON string in.
 This flexibility can be helpful for automated testing, or for implementing systems that start multiple servers.

 These are the configuration methods: